HenrikJoreteg/human-javascript/ch07 - views.md

 A view's job is to maintain a portion of the DOM.
 This means each view has *one* root element at all times and is responsibile for its content.

 As you start to build an application with views, you'll often find it makes sense to segment things into subviews.
-Which begs the question: how do you decide how you split out your app layout into views?
+Which raises the question: how do you determine what portions of the app layout to split into subviews?

 I generally start with a single main view, that I put in `views/main.js`.
 The main view has the `<body>` as it's root element.
 It's rendered once and creates the main layout of your app.